-Their experienced guides lead you through the natural wonders that lie beneath the Jetty where its piles create Australia’s greatest artificial reef, host to an awe inspiring “forest” of vividly-coloured tropical and sub-tropical corals, sponges, fish and invertebrates.
-Descend eight metres beneath the water’s surface to view more than 300 individual marine species in their natural habitat through eleven viewing windows at various levels in an observation chamber.
+Experienced guides lead you through the natural wonders that lie beneath the Jetty where the piles create Australia’s greatest artificial reef, host to an awe-inspiring “forest” of vividly-coloured tropical and sub-tropical corals, sponges, fish and invertebrates.
+Descend 8 metres beneath the water’s surface to view more than 300 individual marine species in their natural habitat through 11 viewing windows at various levels in the observation chamber.

 Explore the free Museum to learn about the colourful 154 year history of the Jetty through interactive displays.
 The gift shop is full of unique items and souvenirs for you to purchase.

 Australian Tourism Accreditation Australian Tourism Export Council Barbeque Beaches & Surf Carpark Caters for challenges with learning and communication Caters for limited mobility Coach Parking Disabled access available ECO Certified (Ecotourism) by Ecotourism Australia Ecotourism Certified (EA) Enquiry Desk Family Family Friendly Fishing Free Wifi History & Heritage Interactive Centre International Interpretive Centre Kiosk Nature & Wildlife Non Smoking Picnic Area Public Toilet Regional Tourist/Tourism Association/Organisation Scuba Diving Shop Shop / Gift Shop Snorkelling Swimming The Ecotourism Association of Australia Visitor Information Centre Walk Walks Wheelchair access World Heritage

 AUD4 – Adult Jetty Day Pass for ages 17 years and older

 AUD14 – Adult Jetty Train Ride for ages 18 years and older

 AUD34 – Adult Underwater Observatory Tour

 AUD99 – Family Pass for 2 Adults and 2 Children